mshea/lazy_gm_tools/README.md

 **The Dyson Map Selector (/dyson_maps/)**.
 A tool to find maps from a library of commercially-licensed [Dyson Logos](https://dysonlogos.blog) maps.
 Please consider joining [Dyson's Patreon](https://www.patreon.com/dysonlogos/).

+**Obsidian Lazy DM Campaign Template**.
+A simple set of markdown files and directories to build Lazy DM-style notes in [Obsidian](https://obsidian.md/).

 **Forge of Foes Stats for Espanso (forge_of_foes_for_espanso.yml)**.
 A set of YAML instructions compatible with [espanso](https://espanso.org/).

 **Markdown to PDF**.
 This directory contains a shell script, a latex template, and instructions for setting up a Mac automator application to generate a PDF from a markdown file.
 I use this with my session notes in Obsidian which I can then print and use at the table in my physical three-ring notebook.